barabr25/data-analytics-portfolio/README.md

 ## Goal

-This portfolio is part of my preparation for **Data Analyst internships**, showcasing hands-on projects and real data workflows.
+This portfolio is part of my preparation for **Data Science internships**, showcasing hands-on projects and real data workflows.